 Visit the Little Penguins

-The colony is located along the foreshore in Burnie a very short distance from the city centre, you can walk to the Penguin Observation Centre along a boardwalk from your hotel, or park in the area behind the Makers' Workshop.
+The colony is located along the foreshore in Burnie a very short distance from the city centre, you can observe baby penguins in their burrows along the Burnie boardwalk, and forshore to the Penguin Observation Centre.
 The viewing area is level with wheelchair access and is child friendly.

-Knowledgeable volunteer guides talk to you about the penguins, answer questions and help you view and photograph - without flashes!- penguins as they go about their normal activities.
+On dusk knowledgeable volunteer guides talk to you about the penguins, answer questions and help you view and photograph penguins as they go about their normal activities - without flashes!

-You will find the guides for the evening at the Burnie Penguin Observation Centre at dusk, nightly from October 1st until March 31st, regardless of the weather.
+You will find the guides at the Burnie Penguin Observation Centre as the adult penguins come ashore, nightly from October 1st until March 31st, regardless of the weather.

 The Little Penguins might be cosy in their snug feathers, but humans do need to be warmly wrapped as our viewing area is exposed to the weather, fair or foul.